-Real property, 12.2¢ per \$100 state rate & full local rates
+Real property, state rate (variable calculated each year) & full local rates

 - Land used for the Solar Panels - Right-of-ways, Conduits, Buildings, Shelters, Huts, Fencing Solar farms will need to file a form 61A200 with the Department of Revenue every year.
 The deadline is April 30 of each year.
 Extensions may be granted for 30 days if the extension is requested in writing before April 30 and includes a report detailing any increases or decreases in property of \$50,000 or more in any taxing jurisdiction (KRS 136.130).
 Incomplete extension requests will be denied and a penalty may apply.
-No extension will be granted
+No extension will be granted beyond May 30.